Apache Hadoop And Yarn

 The open-source source Hadoop dispersed processing system’s resource planning and task scheduling mechanism is Apache Hadoop YARN.
 YARN is among Apache Hadoop’s main components, and it’s in charge of assigning computer resources to the many applications operating in a Hadoop cluster and scheduling tasks to run on different clusters.

 YARN is for Yet Another Resources Negotiator, but its abbreviation is better known; the full name was a bit of self-deprecating humour on the inventors’ side.
-In 2012, the technology was designated as an Apache Hadoop subproject under the Apache Software Foundation (ASF).
-It was one of the primary innovations included in Hadoop 2.0, launched for testing in 2012, and usually became available in October 2013.
+The Apache Software Foundation (ASF) designated the technology as an Apache Hadoop subproject in 2012.
+It was a primary innovation included in Hadoop 2.0, which launched for testing in 2012 and became generally available in October 2013.

 Hadoop’s capabilities were greatly increased with the arrival of YARN.
-Its Hadoop Distributed Data File (HDFS) was tightly coupled with the packet MapReduce programming framework and computing engine, serving as the big data product’s resource manager and job scheduler.
-As a result, HDFS 1.0 systems only could run MapReduce applications, which was fixed with Hadoop YARN.
+The MapReduce programming framework and computing engine initially tightly coupled with the Hadoop Distributed File System (HDFS), serving as the big data product’s resource manager and job scheduler.
+As a result, HDFS 1.0 systems could only run MapReduce applications.
+The introduction of Hadoop YARN addressed this limitation by decoupling the resource management and job scheduling functions from HDFS, thereby supporting a wider variety of applications.

 Before receiving its official name, YARN was previously known as MapReduce 2 or NextGen Hadoop.
 However, it brought a novel technique that separated cluster resources planning and logistics from MapReduce’s database processing component, allowing Hadoop to accommodate a greater range of distributed computing processing and applications.
 Hadoop clusters, for example, may now use Apache Spark to conduct interactive querying, streaming data, and real-time analytics applications.
 MapReduce batch jobs can use that and another distributed computing engine simultaneously.